 New York Vehicle and Traffic Law (VTL) 1144-a (a).

-There are a couple solid defenses that a skilled attorney can use to help you get out of a move over law ticket.
+There are a few potential defenses that a skilled attorney can use to help a driver get out of a Move Over Law ticket.

-First, NY law prohibits a driver from moving over or changing lanes unless he or she first finds it safe to do so.
-Consequently, your first line of defense against a move over law ticket is to cite NY VTL 1128, which expresses this idea, and to explain how and why moving over would have been unsafe for you to do.
+First, New York law prohibits a driver from moving over or changing lanes unless he or she first finds it safe to do so.
+Consequently, a driver’s first line of defense against a move over law ticket is to cite NY VTL 1128, which expresses this idea, and to explain how and why moving over would have been unsafe.

-Remember, the wording of the lane change law (NY VTL 1128) reveals that the burden is on you as the driver to determine whether it would be safe to change lanes or not.
-In other words, this is not an objective standard that can be evaluated by the officer looking to what an objectively reasonable and prudent person would have done.
-This subjectivity gives you the upper hand and makes it harder for a prosecutor to say it would have been reasonable to move over.
+Remember, the wording of the unsafe lane change law (VTL 1128) reveals that the burden is on the driver to determine whether it would be safe to change lanes or not.
+In other words, this is not an objective standard that can be evaluated by the officer looking at what an objectively reasonable and prudent person would have done.
+This subjectivity gives a driver the upper hand and makes it harder for a prosecutor to say it would have been reasonable to move over.

-Ultimately, these two statutes, NY VTL 1128 and NY VTL 1110, can be your strongest arguments to use against a NY move over law ticket.
+Ultimately, these two statutes, NY VTL 1128 and NY VTL 1110 can be one’s strongest arguments against a NY move over law ticket.

 Case Law Analysis

-Although the court was mostly dealing with a civil case of negligence, the court in dicta brought forth an interesting piece of information concerning the NY Move Over Law.
+Although the court was mostly dealing with a civil case of negligence, the court brought forth an interesting piece of information concerning the Move Over Law.

-Toward the end of the opinion, and after quoting the Move Over Law in full, the court explained that the driver “has not submitted any evidence that he took any of the actions required by section 1144, when he admittedly heard the siren and saw the lights of the approaching emergency vehicle.”
+Toward the end of the opinion, and after quoting the Move Over Law in full, the court explained that the driver “has not submitted any evidence that he took any of the actions required by section 1144 when he admittedly heard the siren and saw the lights of the approaching emergency vehicle.”
 Despian v.
-Garcia, 2013 NY Slip Op 30520 – NY: Supreme Court 2013.
+Garcia, 2013 NY Slip Op 30520 (Supreme Court 2013).